 - When can I play it?
 Not anytime soon

 - What can I play it on?
-PC is a safe bet.
-We're assuming PS5 and Xbox Project Scarlett
+PC is a safe bet, as is Xbox Series X but PlayStation 5 is less of a certainty

 The game was confirmed during Bethesda's E3 2018 conference but nothing more than a logo was given.
 We don't even have a subtitle or a release year.
 Todd Howard said that the game will be coming after Starfield, the company's next big IP.
-That means Elder Scrolls 6 could be years away.
+But given Starfield isn't releasing until late 2021 (at the earliest), Elder Scrolls 6 is still years away.

 The only footage we have of Elder Scrolls 6 is a very short clip of the game's logo.
 Other than that, you might be waiting a while to see more.